aarthi31/metquest-test/README.md

 MetQuest is a dynamic programming based algorithm for identifying all possible pathways from metabolic networks between the source and the target metabolites.
-MetQuest requires the genome-scale metabolic reconstructions (in xml format), set of seed, source and target metabolites and the pathway length cut-off.
+MetQuest requires the genome-scale metabolic reconstructions, set of seed, source and target metabolites and the pathway length cut-off.
 MetQuest is compatible with Python 3 and is OS-independent.